 High Stakes Trial

-Most of all, Sarah longs to find her supernatural father.
-Only then will her paranormal life truly make sense.
-Her quest becomes infinitely more complicated, though, when she’s caught between an ancient Egyptian goddess and DC’s most notorious vampire villain.
+Sarah longs to leave the whole mess behind, undertaking a quest to find her supernatural father.
+But her mission becomes infinitely more complicated when she’s caught between an ancient Egyptian goddess and DC’s most notorious vampire villain.

-What does Sarah’s future hold—a jail cell, a lover, or an entirely new type of magic?
+What does Sarah’s future hold—a lover, a jail cell, or an entirely new type of magic?

 Why not buy from Mindy?

 When you buy an ebook directly from Mindy, she receives approximately 90% of the cover price of the book (more than she gets from any other vendor.)

 I, Sarah Anderson, do solemnly swear that I will strangle the sadist who invented Take Your Child to Work Day.

 After all, I was a sphinx.
 My ancestors were bred to strangle criminals in the earliest days of Egyptian civilization.
 And I couldn’t think of a criminal in the history of the Eastern Empire who was more deserving of execution than the torturer who thought up Take Your Child to Work Day.